jackrlynn3/capstone-diabetes/README.md

 ### Data Extraction, Transformation, and Loading

-*A full ETL description document can be found under [`/report/RepeatableETLReport.pdf`](https://github.com/jackrlynn3/capstone-diabetes/blob/main/report/RepeatableETLReport.pdf).*
+*A full ETL description document can be found under [`/project-specifications/RepeatableETLReport.pdf`](https://github.com/jackrlynn3/capstone-diabetes/blob/main/project-specifications/RepeatableETLReport.pdf).*

 Data collections are sourced from the CDC, JAEB, Ruici Healthcare, U.S. Census Department, and U.S. Department of Agriculture; a full description of each dataset can be seen [here](#datasets).
 All datasets are downloaded directly from their respective websites and saved locally as `.csv` files.

-Each file is transformed using `.ipyn` notebooks run on local machines; these notebooks can be found in their dataset's respective directories under [`/datasets/`](https://github.com/jackrlynn3/capstone-diabetes/tree/main/datasets).
-The files heavily use the `numpy` and `pandas` libraries and typically conver the following transformations: (1) null fields, (2) column drops, (3) inconsistent/unusable typing, (4) outlier handling, and (5) schema simplifcation.
+Each file is transformed using `.ipyn` notebooks run on local machines; these notebooks can be found in their datasets' respective directories under [`/etl/`](https://github.com/jackrlynn3/capstone-diabetes/tree/main/etl).
+The files heavily use the `numpy` and `pandas` libraries and typically cover the following transformations: (1) null fields, (2) column drops, (3) inconsistent/unusable typing, (4) outlier handling, and (5) schema simplifcation.
 Finally, all of these files are saved as `.csv` files and uploaded to this group's Azure Data Lake.

 Each file is then transformed again and loaded into Azure SQL Databases using Azure Databricks; a full description of the SQL schema can be found [here](#sql-database).
-Each respective database is first loaded into the Azure Database using SQL inquiries in Azure Data Studio, which can be found under [`/datasets/sql-queries/`](https://github.com/jackrlynn3/capstone-diabetes/tree/main/datasets/sql-queries).
-Kafka files in Azure Databricks then take in the corresponding `.csv` files from the Azure Data Lake, transforms them into the schema of the SQL database, and then loads this group's Azure SQL database; these Kafka files can be found in [`/datasets/kafka/`](https://github.com/jackrlynn3/capstone-diabetes/tree/main/datasets/kafka).
+Each respective database is first loaded into the Azure Database using SQL inquiries in Azure Data Studio, which can be found under [`/etl/sql-queries/`](https://github.com/jackrlynn3/capstone-diabetes/tree/main/etl/sql-queries).
+Kafka files in Azure Databricks then take in the corresponding `.csv` files from the Azure Data Lake, transforms them into the schema of the SQL database, and then loads this group's Azure SQL database; these Kafka files can be found in [`/etl/kafka/`](https://github.com/jackrlynn3/capstone-diabetes/tree/main/etl/kafka).

 ### Streaming